 What’s most fascinating about the history of Machu Picchu is the fact that there are no records left by the people who lived here – we’re just piecing it all together as we go on!

-Do you know any interesting or fun facts about Machu Picchu you’d like to share here?
-Let us know in the comments section below!
+Do you have any interesting or fun facts about Machu Picchu that we’ve missed?
+Share them here in the comments section below!